-Municipalities decide on LED strategies and the process of arriving at a LED strategy must be part of the integrated development planning (IDP) process.
+LED is an approach towards economic development that allows and encourages local people to work together to achieve sustainable economic growth and development and, in this way, bring economic benefits and improved quality of life to all residents in a municipal area.
+Municipalities decide on LED strategies, and the process of arriving at an LED strategy must be part of the integrated development planning (IDP) process.
 Local economic development must aim to create jobs by making the local economy grow.
 This means that more businesses and factories should be started in the municipality.

-As part of the IDP, people in a municipality must come together to reach agreement and take decisions to make the economy grow and create income opportunities for more people, especially the poor.
+As part of the IDP, people in a municipality must come together to reach an agreement and make decisions to make the economy grow and create income opportunities for more people, especially the poor.